| Description | Level |

 Criminal elements and drug and human trafficking networks operate in these areas.
 Police presence and emergency response are extremely limited.
 The U.S. government has limited ability to provide emergency services to U.S. citizens in these regions as U.S. government personnel must obtain prior approval before traveling there and face additional restrictions before such travel is approved.
 Visit our website for Travel to High-Risk Areas. | ![]() |

-143 | Papua New GuineaReissued with obsolete COVID-19 page links removed.
+143 | Papua New GuineaReissued after periodic review with minor edits.
 Reconsider travel to Papua New Guinea due to crime, civil unrest, and piracy.
 Exercise increased caution due to kidnapping, unexploded ordnance, inconsistent availability of healthcare services, and potential for natural disasters.
 Some areas have increased risk.
 Read the entire Travel Advisory.
 Do not travel to:

 Country Summary: Violent crime, including sexual assault, carjackings, home invasions, and armed robberies, is common.
 There have been reports of criminals attacking resorts popular with foreign tourists to steal goods and money.
-Tensions between communal or tribal groups may lead to civil unrest involving violence and to occur without warning.
+Tensions between communal or tribal groups may lead to civil unrest involving violence and can occur without warning.
 Police presence is limited outside of the capital, Port Moresby, and police may be unable to assist due to limited resources.
 The U.S. government has limited ability to provide emergency services to U.S. citizens outside of Port Moresby due to limited transportation infrastructure.
-U.S. government employees must obtain authorization before traveling to areas of concern, including the southern part of Bougainville and the provinces of Southern Highlands, Western Highlands (excluding Mt.
+U.S. government employees must obtain authorization before traveling to areas of concern, including the central part of Bougainville and the provinces of Southern Highlands, Western Highlands (excluding Mt.
 Hagen), Eastern Highlands (excluding Goroka), Hela, Enga, Jiwaka, and other areas of Papua New Guinea where one is unable to fly directly.
 Piracy is active in the waters surrounding Papua New Guinea.
 Travelers by boat should reconsider travel to the Bismarck and Solomon Seas along Papua New Guinea's north and eastern coasts.
 In 2021 and 2022, the Embassy was aware of at least three occasions in which sailboats operated by or carrying U.S. citizens were boarded by criminals.
 The criminals, who have been known to use physical violence, robbed the boats, and in one incident, severely injured the captain when he attempted to fight back.
 Visit our website on International Maritime Piracy and Armed Robbery at Sea.
 Kidnapping for ransom or political influence occurs in Papua New Guinea, though foreign nationals are not frequently targeted.
 In February 2023, a foreign citizen was kidnapped.
 In late 2022, foreign citizens employed by an international company were kidnapped and held for several days.
 Travelers should exercise increased caution when traveling in remote areas of Papua New Guinea due to the presence of unexploded ordnance (UXO) remaining from World War II.
 UXO is discovered infrequently throughout the country, often on smaller islands.
 Papua New Guinea has inconsistent availability of healthcare services which may be difficult to obtain outside of Port Moresby.
 Pharmaceuticals may be scarce or unavailable.
 Papua New Guinea is subject to periodic seismic activity and is home to several active volcanoes.
 The country does experience regular volcanic eruptions, earthquakes, and tsunamis.
 U.S. citizens are advised to familiarize themselves with volcano updates, earthquake tracking, and tsunami warnings in Papua New Guinea.
 U.S. citizens should develop contingency plans in the event of an eruption or major earthquake.
 Read the country information page for additional information on travel to Papua New Guinea.
 If you decide to travel to Papua New Guinea:

 Areas Near the Panguna Mine on the island of Bougainville – Level 4: Do Not Travel The Autonomous Bougainville Government has designated areas near the Panguna mine as “no go zones" due to the risk of violence from civil unrest.
 Bougainville police lack the resources to respond to emergency calls.
 Visit our website for Travel to High-Risk Areas.
 The Highlands Region (excluding Mt.
 Hagen and Goroka) – Level 4: Do Not Travel There is a heightened risk of civil unrest from tribal violence throughout the region, including the provinces of Southern Highlands, Western Highlands, Eastern Highlands, Hela, Enga, and Jiwaka.
 The towns of Mt.
 Hagen (Western Highlands) and Goroka (Eastern Highlands) generally have a more stable police presence than other towns and villages across the Highlands provinces.
 Visit our website for Travel to High-Risk Areas. | ![]() |